 - Asthma/Allergies/ Diabetes ~ Students are allowed and encouraged to carry their inhalers, Epi-pens, and diabetic supplies with them always.
-It is also recommended to provide the Health Office with an additional Epi-pen, inhaler, and diabetic supplies for those students with severe allergic reactions, asthma, and diabetes. - A Medication Authorization form is required and must be signed by the ordering physician and a parent/guardian for ANY medication, prescriptive or over the counter.
-Medication Authorization forms are to be kept in the student's Health Office file. - Students are not allowed at any time to carry any other medication on their person or in their locker.
+It is also recommended to provide the Health Office with an additional Epi-pen, inhaler, and diabetic supplies for those students with severe allergic reactions, asthma, and diabetes. - Pre-existing Medical Condition- Parents/guardians are encouraged to notify the Health Office regarding any student that may have a pre-existing medical condition that may require medical attention while at school.
+Privacy and confidentiality are strictly followed.
+Medical documentation should also be completed on the student's annual Student Profile Sheet. - A Medication Authorization form is required and must be signed by the ordering physician and a parent/guardian for ANY medication, prescriptive or over the counter.
+Medication Authorization forms are to be kept in the student's Health Office file.
+Students are not allowed to carry any other medication on their person or in their locker.
 Transfer of medication between students is a CLASS V BEHAVIOR CODE VIOLATION.

-Incoming Freshman and Transfer Students Health Records
+• Incoming Freshman and Transfer Students Health Records

-The Illinois School Code requires all students have a record of a physical examination and dates of immunizations on file at the school prior to the first day of classes or by JULY 1st, IF PARTICIPATING IN A FALL SPORT.
+The Illinois School Code requires all students to have a record of a physical examination and dates of immunizations on file at the school prior to the first day of classes.
 Joliet Catholic Academy recommends that each student also have a dental examination.
-To meet this requirement, each student will need to provide the JCA Health Office, documented on the Certificate of Child Health Examination Form (available in the Health Office or the JCA website, www.jca-online.org) the following:

-1. A current physical exam (dated within one (1) year of starting high school) signed by a physician, advance practice nurse (APN), or physician assistant (PA).
+To meet this requirement, each student will need to provide the JCA Health Office, documented on the Certificate of Child Health Examination Form (available in the Health Office or the JCA website, www.jca-online.org) the following: A current physical exam (dated within one (1) year of starting high school) signed by a physician, advance practice nurse (APN), or physician assistant (PA).
 The Health History Section must be completed and signed by a parent/guardian.

-2. A complete record of all immunization dates since infancy.
+A complete record of all immunization dates since infancy.
 The record must be signed by the health care provider who gave the immunization or who can verify the dates.

-Students not meeting the above requirement by October 15th of the respective school year will be excluded from school until such time as the student presents proof of a current physical examination and required immunizations.
+Students not meeting the above requirement by October 15th of the school year will be excluded from school until they present proof of a current physical examination and required immunizations.
 During a student's exclusion from school for noncompliance with this requirement, the student's parents/guardians shall be considered in violation of Section 26-1 and subject to any penalty imposed by Section 26-10.
-A report to the State Board of Education shall be submitted prior to November 15th by the JCA Health Office, including the number of students that have received the necessary immunization and health examination as required, the number of students who have not received the necessary immunizations and health examinations as required, and the number of exempt students who have submitted the required supporting documentation.
+A report to the State Board of Education shall be submitted prior to November 15th by the JCA Health Office, including the number of students that have received the necessary immunization and health examination as required, the number of students who have not received the necessary immunizations and health examination as required, and the number of exempt students who have submitted the required supporting documentation.